aimms/how-to/Articles/329/329-more-logging.rst

 This article will:

-#.
-Introduce terminology regarding logging,
+#.  introduce terminology regarding logging,

 #.  eplain, how to control the logging,